-For the 2021 Fall Semester - the courses become available on August 23rd.
-You will receive an email from Everfi when the courses are assigned to you on/around that date.
+For the Spring 2023 Semester - the courses become available on January 25th.
+You will receive an email from Everfi when the courses are assigned to you on that date.

 AlcoholEdu for College is an interactive, online program designed to inform students about how alcohol affects the body, mind, perceptions, and behaviors.
 The research-based course provides students with accurate information in a non-judgmental tone and provides personalized feedback that encourages students to consider their own drinking decisions and those of their peers.